 FROM pg_stat_activity;

-pg_stat_activitycount should stay under 70 percent ofmax_connections. - Confirm PgBouncer logs show high multiplexing ratio (client connections vs server connections).
+pg_stat_activitycount should stay under 70 percent ofmax_connections. - Confirm a high multiplexing ratio at the pooler: many client connections served by far fewer server connections (PgBouncer:

 pg_stat_statements).